ayodkay/Fuze-CS-GO/README.md

-Implemented with RxRelay, Koin, Picasso, Retrofit and MVVM.
+Implemented with RxRelay, Koin, Glide, Retrofit and MVVM.

 Connect to an emulator or physical device and click the Run button